anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 : See Variation Type.

 Variation:
-: A combination one one variation choice each for every variation type applicable to the variation context of one discoverable BRSKI communications.
+: A combination one one variation choice each for every variation type applicable to the context of one discoverable BRSKI communications.
   For example, in the context of BRSKI, a variation is one choice for "mode", one choice for "enroll" and once choice for "vformat".

-Variation Context:
-: A set of Services for whom the same set of variations applies

 Variation Type:
 : The name for one aspect of a protocol for which two or more choices exist (or may exist in the future), and where the choice